-₽ Reference
+Reference

-For more information about how to make the above settings, see Printer Reference 1.
+For more information about how to make the above settings, see the System Settings that came with the printer option or printer/scanner option of this machine.

 Checking the IP address configuration

 Follow the procedure below to make sure that the IP address has been configured correctly.